Home 9 Lion

 lioness with her two cubs

-Lion coalitions
+Lion Coalitions

 Male lions will occassionally form coalitions.
 A coalition is a group of 2 to 4 males (or larger) who come together and compete with other male lions for female lions.
 The coaltions are usually made up of brothers or cousins, but are sometimes joined by unrelated males.